oSoc20/rml-workbench-back-end/README.md

 ## Usage

-You can use the classic node way to execute the REST API or use [PM2](https://www.npmjs.com/package/pm2)
+You can use the classic Node.js way to execute the REST API or use [PM2](https://www.npmjs.com/package/pm2)

 ```bash
 node app.js